zam278/Final-Project/README.md

 <h4>Accredited data, All rights goes to:</h4><P>• Restaurant: https://www.menglugao.com/blog/2017/12/7/new-york-city-restaurants-data-visualization.
 Dataset for the
 NYC restaurant location was taken from this study.
 The data was analyzed further in ArcGIS specifically for the L train.</p><P>• Bars:https://www.kaggle.com/somesnm/heatmap-of-pubs-and-bars-of-new-york-city.
 Dataset for the NYC bar location was taken from this study.
-The data was analyzed further in ArcGIS specically for the L train.</p><p>• Subway lines and subway stations: NYC OpenData</p><p>• All numbers are taken from: NYC’s Nightlife Economy Impact, Assets, and Opportunities ;Commissioned by The Mayor’s Oce of Media and Entertainment.</p>
+The data was analyzed further in ArcGIS specically for the L train.</p><p>• Subway lines and subway stations: NYC OpenData</p><p>• All numbers are taken from: NYC’s Nightlife Economy Impact, Assets, and Opportunities ;Commissioned by The Mayor’s Office of Media and Entertainment.</p>